axibase/atsd/administration/ssl-lets-encrypt.md

 ### HTTP-01 Challenge

-> The `HTTP-01` challenge verifies your full control of the machine by sending it a request on port 80.
+> The `HTTP-01` challenge verifies your full control of the server by sending it a request on port 80.

-Make sure that port `80` is open and not bound to any process on the machine where certbot is running.
+Make sure that port `80` is open and not bound to any process on the server where certbot is running.

 ```sh
 sudo netstat -nao | grep ":80\s"